KuribohBBQ/CSC365_Project/docs/ExampleFlows.md

 - Call GET/ scripts/125 to pull up the character listings
 - Call POST /scripts/125/rate and gives a rating to the Monk
 - Repeat process with other roles he's played with

+Bobby, an ethusiastic script writer, wants all his written scripts to be stored in a database.
+He wants to give them a unique name so that he can access them them depending on the situation.
+- Call